-The second bill (A-4239) – sponsored by Sumter, Jasey, Benson, Muoio and Downey – would revise the NJ CLASS program to require that applicants first exhaust federal student loans, conduct income verification and limit total student loan amounts.
+The second bill (A-4239) – sponsored by Sumter, Jasey, Benson and Muoio – would revise the NJ CLASS program to require that applicants first exhaust federal student loans, require income verification and limit total student loan amounts.

-“The college experience should be one focused on learning, not overshadowed by mounting loans students must pay back upon graduation,” said Muoio (D-Mercer/Hunterdon).
-“These bills require the state to be as transparent as possible about student loan options.
+“The college experience should be one focused on learning, not overshadowed by mounting loans students’ must pay back upon graduation,” said Muoio (D-Mercer/Hunterdon).
+“These bills require the state to be as transparent as possible to families about their student loan options.
 This is the first step to helping families avoid burdening themselves with debt.”

 “College loan debt should not follow you throughout your adult life,” said Benson (D-Mercer/Middlesex).
 “Responsible reform and targeted measures to educate incoming college students on managing loan debt is necessary to helping students make informed choices.
 It’s time to end this cycle of loading students up with debt that too often takes a lifetime to pay back.”

-1) Require that HESAA verify the financial information reported by a borrower or cosigner on an NJCLASS loan application;
+1.)
+Require that the HESAA verify the financial information reported by a borrower or cosigner on an NJCLASS loan application.

-2) Mandate that HESAA deduct the maximum amount of federal direct subsidized loans available to the student from the available NJCLASS loan amount when establishing the maximum annual loan amount for a student borrower.
-If the available interest rate for federal direct unsubsidized loans is lower than the interest rate available to the student under the NJCLASS loan program, the authority must deduct the maximum amount for federal direct unsubsidized loans available to the student from the NJCLASS loan amount; and
+2.)
+Mandate that HESAA deduct the maximum amount of federal direct subsidized loans available to the student from the available NJCLASS loan amount when establishing the maximum annual loan amount for a student borrower.
+If the available interest rate for federal direct unsubsidized loans is lower than the interest rate available to the student under the NJCLASS loan program, the authority must deduct the maximum amount for federal direct unsubsidized loans available to the student from the NJCLASS loan amount.